maishsk/aws-natgw/README.md

 ## Running the playbook

-To create the VPC
+To create the NAT Gateways

-`ansible-playbook main.yml -e "create=true"`
+`ansible-playbook main.yml --tags create`

-To remove the VPC
+To remove the NAT Gateways

-`ansible-playbook main.yml -e "rollback=true"`
+`ansible-playbook main.yml --tags rollback`

 ## License